cdecker/lightning-integration/README.md

 The following changes to the default configuration are used to ensure compatibility.
 Possibly the default configurations should be compatible, but that is not always possible to do in a timely fashion.

- - c-lightning:
-   - `--cltv-final` is set to 8 (while default is 6) because of the final hop delta enforcement by eclair (see issue #16)
  - lnd
    - `--bitcoin.defaultremotedelay=144` since c-lightning will not allow large `to_self_delay`s (see lightningnetwork/lnd#788 and ElementsProject/lightning#1110)